Navigate college admissions with experts who care about the whole you

 Unusual College Majors That Might Just Fit You!

-Check out this list of off-beat majors.
+Check out this list of unusual college majors.
 There might be something here you never even imagined you could study in college.

 Entertainment Engineering and Design